stwomack/ordersworkflow/README.md

 * If running both services on localhost, you can override the service url as follows:
   * ```./mvnw spring-boot:run -Dspring-boot.run.jvmArguments='-Dserver.port=8081 -Dorderprocessingservice-url=http://localhost:8080/'```
 * Backing service can be found here: https://github.com/stwomack/orderprocessingservice
-* New workflows are kicked off every 20 seconds via @Scheduled(fixedRate = 20000) - I should extract that to a property but haven't yet
+* No longer true: New workflows are kicked off every 20 seconds via @Scheduled(fixedRate = 20000) - I should extract that to a property but haven't yet
+* New workflow instances are kicked off via the web page of the service app now
 * Your temporal cloud endpoint and ns can be configured in application.yaml: https://github.com/stwomack/ordersworkflow/blob/main/src/main/resources/application.yaml